top of page

 Elders

 Night and Day works with two First Nations Elders.
-Jocelyn and Tom are lodge keepers and knowledge keepers.
+Jocelyn and David are lodge keepers and knowledge keepers.

 Healing Circle